-- (3) In this section "boisterous conduct" includes the use of any musical instrument, or of any radio or other electrical apparatus for the production of sound, in a manner likely to give reasonable cause for annoyance to any other person. - 6.-(1) It shall be an offence for any person in a public place to the suspension of the shall be an offence for any person in a public place to the shall be an offence for any person in behaviour with intent to provoke a breach of the peace or whereby a place. breach of the peace may be occasioned.
+- (3) In this section "boisterous conduct" includes the use of any musical instrument, or of any radio or other electrical apparatus for the production of sound, in a manner likely to give reasonable cause for annoyance to any other person. - 6.-(1) It shall be an offence for any person in a public place to Threatening, abusive or insulting words or abusive or insulting words or behaviour in public behaviour with intent to provoke a breach of the peace or whereby a place breach of the peace may be occasioned.

-- (2) A person who is guilty of an offence under this section shall be 10 liable on summary conviction to a fine not exceeding £500 or to imprisonment for a term not exceeding 6 months or to both. - 7.-(1) It shall be an offence for any person in a public place to Distribution or distribute or display any writing, sign or visible representation which is threatening, abusive, insulting or obscene with intent to provoke a 15 breach of the peace or whereby a breach of the peace may be threatening, abusive, insulting occasioned.
+- (2) A person who is guilty of an offence under this section shall be 10 liable on summary conviction to a fine not exceeding £500 or to imprisonment for a term not exceeding 6 months or to both. - 7.-(1) It shall be an offence for any person in a public place to Distribution or distribute or display any writing, sign or visible representation which is threatening, abusive, insulting or obscene with intent to provoke a which is breach of the peace or whereby a breach of the peace may be threatening, abusive, insulting or obscene.